 - How long total drying time takes will vary from machine to machine, (an average seems to be around 4 hours).
 Each type of mushroom also has its own time requirements.
 You will know they are ready when they are so dry that they crack in two when you try to bend a piece – with a ‘snap.’

-Chefman Food Dehydrator Machine with 6 Trays — This is a food dehydrator that I use and recommend.
+Chefman Food Dehydrator Machine with 6 Trays — This is a food dehydrator that we use and recommend.
 There are cheaper ones, but the cheap ones have one preset temperature that is usually too high for dehydrating mushrooms.
 This one lets you set the temperature anywhere from 95￮F to 158￮F.

-Dehydrating Mushrooms in the Oven
+How to Dehydrate Mushrooms in the Oven

 If you don’t want to spend the money, you can dry mushrooms without a dehydrator.
 Simply put them in your oven for a few hours.
 Oven-drying your mushrooms is a good option if you only rarely plan to dry mushrooms or other types of food.